berkeley-scf/tutorial-using-bash/using-commands.md

 operate on groups of files.
 The utilities can also be used in shell scripts to do more complicated things.

-We will look at several examples of how to use these utilities below, but first let's discuss streams and redirection.
+We'll see further examples of how to use these utilities later.

 **Exercise**

 You've already seen some of the above commands.
-Follow the links above and while you are reading the abbreviated man pages consider how you might use these commands.
+Use the `--help` syntax to view the abbreviated  man pages for some commands you're not familiar with and consider how you might use these commands.

 # 3 Streams, pipes, and redirects